yandex/porto/porto.md

 * **net\_tx\_packets** - device tx packets: \<interface\>|group \<group\>: \<packets\>;...

+# NETWORKING

+## L2

+Mode net="macvlan eth0 eth0" or net="macvlan eth0 eth0; autoconf eth0" for SLAAC
+creates isolated netns with macvlan eth0 at device eth0.
+See man **ip-link(8)**.

+## L3

-L3 network connects host and container netns with veth pair and configures routing in both directions.
+Mode net=L3 connects host and container netns with veth pair and configures routing in both directions.
 Also it adds neighbour/arp proxy entries to interfaces with addresses from the same network, this way container becomes reachable from the outside.

-This requires sysctl configuration in host:
+Host sysctl configuration:
 ```
 net.ipv4.conf.all.forwarding = 1
 net.ipv6.conf.all.forwarding = 1